 ||Value of items purchased at duty free Shops

 Will I have to pay duty on the items I bring?

-- Commercial samples, items for sale/ gift, Industrial meterials and items which cannot be considered as personla effects are liable for payment of duties.
+- Commercial samples, items for sale/ gift, Industrial meterials and items which cannot be considered as personal effects are liable for payment of duties.
 Items in commercial quantities are liable for penalties in addition to duties.
-Customs will determine the duties.
+Customs will determine the duties and penalties.